comphilip/koreader-wiki/install/Installation-on-Kindle-devices.md

 KOReader can be installed on all *jailbroken* Kindle devices.

 **NOTE:** The ability to jailbreak a Kindle device depends on both the model, the specific variant of its model, and the current firmware version it's running.
-Detailing all of the intricacies this can involve is out of scope for this document, so, please check the current state of things on [MobileRead](https://www.mobileread.com/forums/forumdisplay.php?f=150).
+Detailing the whole process is out of scope for this document, so, please check the current state of things on [MobileRead](https://www.mobileread.com/forums/forumdisplay.php?f=150).
 Currently, [this thread](https://www.mobileread.com/forums/showthread.php?t=320564) should be a good starting point.
 In general, the newer the device, the trickier it gets.